Eating Bananas in Pregnancy

 3. Gives a Quick Energy Boost

 Bananas are high in carbohydrates as they contain simple sugars like glucose, fructose, and sucrose that can be metabolised quickly by the body to provide an immediate energy boost.
-During the last trimester of pregnancy, your energy level.
-Eating a banana can give you a quick energy boost.
+During the last trimester of pregnancy, eating bananas can give you a quick energy boost.
 So, keep this fruit handy.
-Eating bananas will help you fight fatigue and increase your energy levels.
+Eating bananas will even help you fight fatigue and increase your energy levels.

 4. Lowers the Chances of Birth Defects in the Baby